Unitydefiswap/alpha-wallet-ios/README.md

 - Interact with DeFi, DAO and Games with SmartTokens
 - No hidden fees or tech background needed

-### AlphaWallet Is A Token Wallet
+###  RYIPAY Is A Token Wallet

-AlphaWallet's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
+RYIPAY's focus is to provide an interface to interact with Ethereum Tokens in an intuitive, simple and full featured manner.
 This is what sets us aside from other open source ethereum wallets.

 ### Select Use Cases